404GamerNotFound/vserver-ssh-stats/README.md

 ## Security Notes
 - It is recommended to create a dedicated, restricted user for SSH monitoring (with read-only access to `/proc` and `df`).
 - SSH password authentication is supported, but **SSH key authentication** is strongly recommended for production use.
-- Network traffic between Home Assistant and your servers is unencrypted unless you enable TLS for MQTT.

 ---

 ## Requirements
-- Home Assistant with MQTT broker (built-in Mosquitto or external).
+- Home Assistant.
 - SSH access to the monitored servers.
 - Linux-based target servers (any distro with `/proc` and `df`).

 ---